 - Gently dip a seasoned chicken cutlet in the olive oil, then dredge the cutlet in the breadcrumb and cheese mixture.

 - Place the prepared cutlet on a greased nonstick baking sheet.

 - Repeat the breading process until all of the cutlets are ready to bake.

-- Lightly spray the tops of the breaded chicken cutlets with olive oil, then bake at 425 degrees F for at least 15 minutes.
-The breading will look golden and the chicken should reach an internal temperature of 165 degrees F when fully cooked.
+- Lightly spray the tops of the breaded chicken cutlets with olive oil, then bake at 425 degrees F for at least 15-25 minutes.
+The breading will look golden and the chicken will reach an internal temperature of 165 degrees F when fully cooked.

-I needed to bake my chicken for 25 minutes before it was cooked through.
+I needed to bake my chicken for 25 minutes before it was fully cooked.
 I set the timer for 15 minutes, then checked the chicken every five minutes until it was done.